Student Learning Outcomes

 At the completion of the Doctor of Nursing Program, students will:

 - Integrate nursing science with foundational sciences in order to benefit patients and families within the demands of the practice environment.

 - Assume increasingly complex leadership roles to foster inter-professional collaboration.

 - Demonstrate clinical scholarship and evidence-based practice.

-- Demonstrate information technology literacy to effect quality of health care services.
+- Demonstrate information technology literacy to affect quality of health care services.